temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 The open-source SDKs require you to set up a Prometheus scrape endpoint for Prometheus to collect and aggregate the Worker and Client metrics.

-This article describes how to set up your Temporal Cloud and SDK metrics, and use them as data sources in Grafana.
+This article describes how to set up your Temporal Cloud and SDK metrics and use them as data sources in Grafana.

 The process for setting up observability includes the following steps: